Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Convergence of stochastic integrals

-In \cite{jakubowski}, Jabubowski introduced a condition for excluding, asymptotically, cases where significant increments of the integrands appear immediately before those of the integrators---a problematic situation in which non-vanishing mass of the approximating integrals need not propagate to the limit.
-This condition relies on the following function, analogously to \cite[p.~2144]{jakubowski}.
+In \cite{jakubowski}, Jakubowski introduced a condition for excluding, asymptotically, cases where significant increments of the integrands appear immediately before those of the integrators (a problematic situation where non-vanishing mass of the approximating integrals need not propagate to the limit).
+This condition relies on the following function adapted from \cite[p.~2144]{jakubowski}.

 \begin{defi}[Consecutive increment function] \ For every $\delta>0$ and $T>0$, we define a function $\hat{w}^T_\delta: \D_{\R^d}[0,\infty) \times \D_{\R^d}[0,\infty) \to \R_+$ of the largest consecutive increment within a $\delta$ period of time on the compact interval $[0,T]$, namely